usnistgov/OSCAL-Pages/src/content/tools/_index.md

 OSCAL can be formally *validated* to help confirm its correctness and fitness for processing.
 Validation of any OSCAL content instance can be accomplished by applying the appropriate schema for the respective format.
-For example, a System Security Plan (SSP) represented in OSCAL XML can be validated against the [SSP XML Schema](https://pages.nist.gov/OSCAL-Reference/release-assets/latest/oscal_ssp_schema.xsd), which defines (in machinable form) the validation rules for OSCAL SSPs in XML.
+For example, a System Security Plan (SSP) represented in OSCAL XML can be validated against the [SSP XML Schema](https://pages.nist.gov/OSCAL-Reference/release-assets/latest/oscal_ssp_schema.xsd), which defines (in machine-readable form) the validation rules for OSCAL SSPs in XML.
 Validation operations are based entirely on non-proprietary, standardized processes available in multiple tool implementations, by reference to open, publicly available schemas, located in the [OSCAL repository](https://github.com/usnistgov/OSCAL/) for XML and JSON/YAML respectively.
 For details on how to use and obtain OSCAL schemas, see the [OSCAL repository build resource](https://github.com/usnistgov/OSCAL/blob/main/build/README.md#schemas)